 Lower levels of performance do not necessarily imply lower emissions

-The project focused on the training phase of the learning models, which required a great deal of computing power.
+The research focused on the training phase of the learning models, which requires a great deal of computing power.
 The first finding was that 73 out of 95 models were trained using electricity that was mainly generated from coal, natural gas and oil.
 By way of illustration, models powered by energy sourced from coal generated an average of 512g of CO2 equivalent per kilowatt-hour, as opposed to 100.6g for those that were mainly powered by hydroelectricity (several greenhouse gases were generated but converted to CO2 equivalent to provide a single figure).
-Secondly, in this context it is important to note that higher electricity consumption did not necessarily imply a larger carbon footprint, given the low emissions of models running on hydroelectricity.
+Secondly, in this context it is important to note that higher electricity consumption does not necessarily imply a larger carbon footprint, given the low emissions of models running on hydroelectricity.
 Another finding was that when comparing two models powered by fossil fuels, performance did not necessarily correlate with a lower carbon footprint.

 The carbon footprint of machine translation algorithms has been declining since 2019

-Nevertheless, the fact that there was an overall increase was undeniable.
+However, the researchers did not observe “a systematic increase of carbon emissions for individual tasks.”
+Footprints generated by image classification models and chatbots are continuing to grow, but those for machine translation algorithms have been declining since 2019.
+Nevertheless, the increasing impact of the digital sector as a whole is undeniable.
 Learning models generated an average of 487 tonnes of CO2 equivalent in 2015-2016.
 By 2020-2022, this figure, which was only for training, reached 2020 tonnes.
-Deployment also had a major impact.
+Deployment also has a major impact.
 A single ChatGPT request can certainly be fulfilled at minimal cost in terms of energy, but the millions of requests directed every day to a constantly growing number of chatbots is much more problematic.
 “That is what I am working on now,” points out Sasha Luccioni.
 “However, it remains a complex task, given that the manner in which models are deployed, the hardware used, and scaling, etc. all have a big influence on the energy required and carbon emitted.”